What We Do

 Twenty-four (24) hours a day, 365 days each year, the doors of the House open to welcome families of sick or injured children.

-On any night when you open the door of the House, you will find 41 families and approximately 100 individual guests resting in cozy family bedrooms.
+On any night when you open the door of the House, you will find up to 73 families and approximately 140 individual guests resting in cozy family bedrooms.
 We provide a stocked kitchen for guests to prepare their own meals, laundry, recreational and internet facilities, and welcoming dinners prepared by House volunteers.

-Birmingham’s Ronald McDonald House asks for a $5 to $10 per night donation for services that cost more than $95 per night to provide.
-No family is ever turned away for their inability to make the minimal donation.
-Last year, the House provided over 700 guest stays; an estimated 38,000 stays since the House opened in 1979.
+It takes $125 per night per family to operate the Ronald McDonald House.
+However, families are not required to pay a room fee and no family is ever turned away for their inability to make the minimal donation.
+In 2019, the House provided 1,921 guest stays and an estimated 40,000 stays since the House opened in 1979.